 The fact that Mr Brabant clearly has a problem with Osei touching and being near Dee shows the prejudices relating to interracial couples, and Mr Brabant sees Osei as aggressive and sexual because of his racial stereotype, a stereotype which is also considered in Shakespeare’s play.

 When my mum was at school in the 1980s, there was only one black student in her entire school, which was in a small English mining village, and when I went to the same school years later, there were only two black students, and they were brother and sister, which shows that these tight-knit communities were incredibly white-dominated.
 Therefore, by using the arrival of a new black student, as well as the backdrop of a racist America, the racism that runs throughout the action in the playground is exaggerated, and the novel is given an interesting and relevant setting.

 I loved the way that Ian’s motives for messing with Osei were just as confused and twisted as Iago’s motives in the actual play.
 Ian conspires against Osei because he worries about his growing power over the playground, as well as because of the prejudices that have built up in his mind.

 I thought the fact that Chevalier used a strawberry-spotted pencil-case instead of a handkerchief was also a really good idea, as it put the play into the context of the playground, and so meant that the story was much more believable.

-The only thing I would say that was slightly disappointing was that, in the play, you can’t help but admire Iago for his cunning and meticulous planning, whereas in this book, there was, for me, no admiration for Ian, only hatred, and so clearly the character representing Iago in this novel was less two-sided than the Iago of the original.
+The only thing I would say that was slightly disappointing was that in the play, you can’t help but admire Iago for his cunning and meticulous planning.
+In this book, I had no admiration for Ian, and so clearly the character representing Iago in this novel was less two-sided than the Iago of the original.